 President Juvenal Habyarimana from the Hutu tribe consolidated power by degrading and demonizing the Tutsi, another prominent Rwandan tribe.
 Up to one million innocent Tutsis and moderate Hutus were murdered in the four years the country spent torn by war.
 In 2000, almost a decade after the final waves of violence had settled, the Rwandan government turned back to their fertile soils and dormant coffee industry for economic stimulus.
 With advisers from other African nations, foreign investment, and hard work, the world has been blessed with the elegance of fair-trade, organic Rwandan coffee.
 Our new Rwanda Abakundakawa is grown and processed primarily by women from both the Hutu and Tutsi tribes, who invest back into their community and continue forging bonds decades after being pitted against one another.

-It is an honor to have these beans shipped all the way to our humble Bellingham coffee roastery; to celebrate, we’re hosting a month-long giveaway.
-Every order placed through our online coffee store will receive a free 4 oz bag of medium-roast Rwanda, featuring a silky, complex body, notes of jammy spice, grape and vanilla and a refined, blackcurrant acidity.
-Orders of $50 or more will receive free shipping as well as a 12oz bag of these excellent beans.
-Enjoy one free bag through March 22nd or while supplies last.
+It is an honor to have these beans shipped all the way to our humble Bellingham coffee roastery; to celebrate, we’re hosted a month-long giveaway.
+Every order placed through our online coffee store received a free 4 oz bag of medium-roast Rwanda, featuring a silky, complex body, notes of jammy spice, grape and vanilla and a refined, blackcurrant acidity.
+Orders of $50 or more received free shipping as well as a 12oz bag of these excellent beans.